mrparracho/mrparracho.github.io/backend/fastapi-rag/docs/faq.md

 ## Professional Background

 ### What is your current role?
-I'm currently working as a Senior Data Engineer at Global Media, where I lead data engineering initiatives and architect scalable data solutions.
-I also serve as a Tech Lead, driving engineering culture and innovation.
+I'm currently open to work.
+I've been investing my time in deepening my knowledge in AI and Machine Learning.
+My last role was a Senior Data Engineer at Global Media.

 ### How many years of experience do you have?
 I have over 7 years of experience in software development, with a focus on data engineering and artificial intelligence.